 - Take anti-inflammatory over-the-counter medications

-If you find these solutions aren’t working for you and you want to permanently remove your varicose veins, talk to your vein specialist about venous ablation.
+If you find these solutions aren’t working for you and you want to permanently remove your varicose veins, talk to your vein specialist about vein ablation.

-Ablation is the process of using heat to damage specific tissue.
-During venous ablation, heat is used to close the problem vein, causing its collapse.
+Radiofrequency Vein Ablation is the process of using heat to damage specific tissue.
+During varicose vein ablation, heat is used to close the problem vein, causing its collapse.
 This is a minimally invasive treatment done in our office, and it allows you to return to most of your normal activities immediately.

 Ultrasound is used to pinpoint and visualize the vein to be treated.
 A small catheter is inserted through a tiny incision in the vein.
 This catheter will direct heat to the affected vein.
 Once in the right spot, an electrical current is passed through the vein, making contact with the wall.
 The heat produced by the radiofrequency destroys the vein completely.